andburn-archive/react/react/complete/notes/01-ReactBasics.md

 - clone an array with trick `somearray.slice()`
 - modern way use spread operator `[...somearray]`
 - always better to mutate a copy of state, then `setState` instead of mutating reference types directly

+- `import React, { Component } from 'react'` first name is the default export, the names in the brackets are named exports